borisdj/EFCore.UtilExtensions/README.md

 Keeps table names singular in DB like Entities classes are while DbSets remains in plural.

 #### 2. ANNOTATIONS Extensions
-are made to avoid using FluentAPI and keep all Db configs in a single place on Entity
+Are made to avoid using FluentAPI and keep all Db configs in a single place on Entity
 (makes it more clear and simple - [DRY](https://en.wikipedia.org/wiki/Don%27t_repeat_yourself) principle)
 Implemented with method `ConfigureExtendedAnnotations` on ***modelBuilder*** called from *OnModelCreating*.